Opinion | Congress has the power to subpoena its own members

 The imperative of understanding the role of lawmakers in the events of Jan.
 6 has been clear from the start.
 Was there knowledge of the rioters’ plans?
 Did members instigate or exacerbate the events, or offer rioters tours that helped facilitate the attack?
 What communications were members exchanging with President Donald Trump, other government officials and protesters during the melee?

 Since then, disclosure of emails and texts — from former Trump chief of staff Mark Meadows, conservative media figures and protest leaders — support the need to explore these questions.
 Specifically, the committee wants to hear from Reps.
 Scott Perry (R-Pa.) and Jim Jordan (R-Ohio), who have claimed the inquiry is political and the requests to them unprecedented, and have said they will not voluntarily cooperate.
-On Wednesday, the committee formally requested an interview with House Minority Leader Kevin McCarthy (R-Calif.).
+On Wednesday, the committee formally requested an interview with House Minority Leader Kevin McCarthy (R-Calif.), who has also refused to cooperate.
 That leads to the question of whether the committee, as it has done for former administration officials and private persons, can compel testimony and document production from the members’ colleagues.
 Put another way, are members of Congress above the law?

 They shouldn’t be.
 The select committee is exercising the core investigative powers of Congress, recognized by the Supreme Court since 1880.
 It is undisputed that Congress has inherent power to investigate, including issuing and enforcing subpoenas, so long as its inquiry is duly authorized and has a proper legislative purpose, and its requests are pertinent to that purpose.